fioctl waves init

 -c, --config string config file (default is $HOME/.config/fioctl.yaml)

--f, --factory string Factory to list targets for
+-f, --factory string Factory to list Targets for

 -t, --token string API token from https://app.foundries.io/settings/tokens/